Mark Latham

-After leaving parliament, Latham became a prominent political and social commentator, and became known for his right-wing and socially conservative political views.
-In December 2016, he began co-hosting Outsiders on Sky News Live.
-His employment at Sky News was terminated in March 2017 after he made insulting comments about a fellow presenter and the teenage daughter of a governor of the Reserve Bank of Australia.
+After leaving parliament, Latham started a career as a prominent political and social commentator, and became highly critical of the Labor Party and left-wing politics.
+He would soon gain a reputation for making inflammatory and controversial comments.
+In December 2016, he began co-hosting Outsiders on Sky News Live, but he was fired from the network in March 2017 after he made insulting comments about a fellow presenter and the teenage daughter of a governor of the Reserve Bank of Australia.
 Latham returned to politics and joined the Liberal Democratic Party in May 2017, which led to him receiving a lifetime ban from the Labor Party.
-In November 2018, Latham left the party and announced that he had joined One Nation as its state leader in New South Wales.
-He successfully stood for the party in the upper house at the 2019 state election.
+In November 2018, Latham left the Liberal Democrats and announced that he had joined One Nation as its state leader in New South Wales.
+He successfully stood for One Nation in the upper house at the 2019 state election.
 He resigned in the middle of his eight-year term on 2 March 2023 in order to run for a new eight-year term at the state election later that month.

+In August 2023, One Nation federal leader Pauline Hanson announced Latham had been removed as leader of the party's New South Wales division.
+Shortly thereafter Latham resigned from One Nation to sit as an independent.